Inca animal husbandry

-Incan animal husbandry refers to how in the pre-Hispanic andes, camelids played a truly important role in the economy.
-In particular, the llama and alpaca—the only camelids domesticated by Andean men— which were raised in large-scale houses and used for different purposes within the production system of the Incas.
+Inca animal husbandry refers to how in the pre-Hispanic andes, camelids played a truly important role in the economy.
+In particular, the llama and alpaca—the only camelids domesticated by Andean people— which were raised in large-scale houses and used for different purposes within the production system of the Incas.
 Likewise, two other species of undomesticated camelids were used: the vicuña and the guanaco.
 The guanacos were hunted by means of chacos (collective hunts).

 The Inca people used tools such as: stones, knives or tumis, axes that, according to chroniclers, were made of stone and bronze, and ropes that were made by them in their leisure time.
 Many of these tools were used to shear the camelids, which were then set free; in this way, they ensured that their numbers were maintained.
 Guanacos, on the other hand, were hunted for their meat, which was highly prized.

 Camelid raising

 The South American camelids were a valuable resource.
 Their meat was consumed fresh or in charqui and chalona; their wool was used to make threads and fabrics; their bones, hide, fat and excrement had diverse applications such as musical instruments, footwear, medicines and fertilizer respectively.
 They were also preferred animals for religious sacrifices.
 The communal camelid herds were under the care of young people, whose ages ranged from twelve to sixteen years old.

 In areas where the communal herds were large, such as the altiplano region, where pastures were far away, it is likely that their care was in the hands of a full-time specialist.
 The chroniclers mention two Quechua names for the shepherds: llama michi—which Garcilaso associates with low social status—and llama camayos, which designated the llamas caretaker or employee responsible for the herds.
 The state herdsmen were responsible for the animals under their charge, whose accounting and supervision were done by officials appointed by the state.